QUICK GLANCEAreas of Study:

 Students may study abroad during their sophomore, junior or senior years.
 Skidmore also has a London program for first-year students.
 We urge students to consider a full year of study to achieve stronger integration with the host culture and to benefit from a wider range of course offerings; however, many students nevertheless elect a semester abroad.
 Travel seminars are also available during the January, March, and the summer breaks.

 Credits and Grades

 Most students receive major, minor, and elective credit for their time off-campus through careful planning in selecting courses and obtaining faculty and Registrar approvals.
-Credits earned through Skidmore’s Madrid, Alcalá, Paris, India, Beijing, and Shakespeare programs are Skidmore resident credits and the grades earned are calculated into the Skidmore GPA.
-Credits earned on Skidmore’s spring London program and on all non-Skidmore Approved Programs are transfer credits; students must earn a "C" or above for Skidmore to accept the credit.
-Transfer credit grades are not calculated in the Skidmore GPA but all courses appear on the Skidmore transcript.
+Credits earned through London FYE, Skidmore in Spain, and Skidmore in New Zealand are Skidmore resident credits and the grades earned are calculated into the Skidmore GPA.
+Credits earned on the Skidmore in France program and on all non-Skidmore Approved Programs are transfer credits; students must earn a "C" or above for Skidmore to accept the credit.
+Transfer credit grades are not calculated in the Skidmore GPA and the grades are not listed on the Skidmore transcript.